faanross/faanross.github.io/content/posts/course01.md

 `(1)` We'll start off by creating + configuring our own virtual network, including systems for the victim, attacker, and analyst.

-`(2)` Then, instead of using prepackaged data we'll generate data by perform the attack ourselves.
+`(2)` Then, instead of using prepackaged data we'll generate data by performing the attack ourselves.
+We'll use the *metasploit* framework along with a *powersploit* DLL-injection script to connect back from the victim to a *meterpreter* handler.
+We'll then simulate a few rudimentary actions such as data exfiltration etc.

 `(3)` We'll then perform the actual threat hunt, gathering data through multiple facets of both live and post-mortem analysis.
+We'll initially perform two rounds of live analysis - first only using Windows native tools, and then using *Process Hacker*.

 `(4)` Finally we'll learn how to crystallize all our insights in a report so we can effectively communicate our findings to the greater cybersecurity ecosystem.